 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

-The Generation Equality Forum (GEF) was a major global gathering for gender equality, bringing together government delegates, UN representatives, youth leaders, civil society advocates, academics, and members of the private sector to bring new life to the global movement for gender equality and set a course toward bold gender equality outcomes by 2026.
+At the Generation Equality Forum (GEF) the global community agreed on a framework for understanding gender equality across six key action areas.
+The GEF was a major global gathering for gender equality, bringing together government delegates, UN representatives, youth leaders, civil society advocates, academics, and members of the private sector to bring new life to the global movement for gender equality and set a course toward bold gender equality outcomes by 2026.

 The GEF held two meetings in 2021, in Mexico City in March and in Paris in June, and culminated in the launching of a 5-year Global Acceleration Plan to achieve irreversible progress towards gender equality.
 The Acceleration Plan is based on a series of concrete, ambitious, and transformative actions, and is backed by US$40 billion in financial commitments pledged at the summit.

 The Mexico City event officially launched the Forum’s ‘Action Coalitions’, multi-stakeholder partnerships across six major themes of gender justice.
 Each coalition has identified critical goals in their area to be achieved by 2026, which are helpful in understanding and defining the many dimensions of gender equality.
 (For more information on the Action Coalitions' design and goals, view the GEF Global Acceleration Plan.)

 The interactive graphic below illustrates the pillars of gender equality based on the GEF framework.
 Click for more details on the goals of the GEF Action Coalitions associated with each pillar, or use the arrows below to navigate through all the goals.

 Looking for opportunities to learn more or engage on advocacy related to gender equality?